RaspberryPiFoundation/webdev-curriculum/en-GB/happy-birthday/index.md

 	![screenshot](images/birthday-click.png)

-+ Go to line 13 of the code.
++ Go to line 14 of your code.
 Just like in the earlier example, you can edit any of the text in the HTML to customise the card.

 	![screenshot](images/birthday-card-html.png)

 + Can you find the HTML for the robot image?
-(Hint: it's on line 16!)
+(Hint: it's on line 17!)
 Change the word `robot` to `sun`, and you'll see the image change!

 	![screenshot](images/birthday-card-sun.png)